 City of KilleenWater and Sanitary Sewer Department - Attention: BPAT&CSI805 W JasperKilleen, TX 76542

-To request an exchange of a container or additional containers, call the Solid Waste Division at 254-501-7785.
-There is a one time administrative fee of $10.50 for an exchange to a larger size container.
-There is no administrative fee for an exchange to a smaller container.
-Additional containers of any size may be acquired by paying the monthly base fee for the size of additional container(s) requested.
+To request an additional containers, call the Solid Waste Division at 254-501-7785.
+There is a one time administrative fee of $20.00.
+Additional containers may be acquired by paying the monthly base fee for the additional container(s) requested.

-Your monthly garbage fee is based on the size and number of containers issued to an address.
+Your monthly garbage fee is based on the number of containers issued to an address.
 Containers are assigned to an address by serial number.
 This serial number is hot stamped on the container.
-Containers must be free of garbage and cleaned before an exchange can be made.

 Place typical household garbage in the container.
 Examples of what not to place in the container are: